celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 Generally stays unchanged with minor edits:

-- `share/ipld.GetByNamespace` is kept to load data from disk only and not from network anymore
+- `share/ipld.GetByNamespace` is kept to load data from disk only and not from the network anymore
   - Using [`Blockservice`](https://github.com/ipfs/go-blockservice/blob/master/blockservice.go#L46) with [offline exchange](https://github.com/ipfs/go-ipfs-exchange-offline/blob/master/offline.go#L16)
   - Using [`Blockstore`](https://github.com/ipfs/go-ipfs-blockstore/blob/master/blockstore.go#L33) provided by `EDSStore`
 - `share/ipld.GetByNamespace` is extended to return NMT Merkle proofs
   - Similar to `share/ipld.GetProofsForShares`
-  - Ensure merkle proofs are not duplicated!
+  - Ensure Merkle proofs are not duplicated!

-As an extention, `share/ipld.GetByNamespace` can be modified to `share.CARByNamespace` returning CARv1 Reader with encoded shares and NMT Merkle Proofs.
+As an extension, `share/ipld.GetByNamespace` can be modified to `share.CARByNamespace`, returning CARv1 Reader with encoded shares and NMT Merkle Proofs.

 #### EDS Deduplication

 Addressing EDS by DataRoot allows us to deduplicate equal EDSes.
-EDS equality is every unlikely to happen in practice, beside empty Block case, which always produces the same EDS.
+EDS equality is very unlikely to happen in practice, beside empty Block case, which always produces the same EDS.

 #### Empty Block/EDS

 The empty block is valid and small EDS.
-It can happen on early stage of the network.
-Its body is constant and to avoid transferring it over the wire the `EDSStore` should pre initialized with empty EDS value.
+It can happen in the early stage of the network.
+Its body is constant, and to avoid transferring it over the wire, the `EDSStore` should be pre-initialized with an empty EDS value.

 #### EDSStore Directory Path

-The EDSStore on construction expects a directory to store CAR files and indices to.
+The EDSStore on construction expects a directory to store CAR files and indices.
 The path should be gotten based on `node.Store.Path`.

 ### Alternative Approaches

-- Extended blocks as a set of share blobs and Merkle proofs in global store (_current approach with KVStore_)
+- Extended blocks as a set of share blobs and Merkle proofs in global Store (_current approach with KVStore_)
 - Extended block as a single blob only(computing Merkle proofs)
 - Extended block as a single blob and Merkle proofs
 - Extended block as a set of DAG/CAR blobs